kelunik/acme-client/README.md

 `kelunik/acme-client` is a standalone ACME client written in PHP.
 It's an alternative for the [official client](https://github.com/letsencrypt/letsencrypt) which is written in python.

-> **Warning**: This software is under heavy development.
+> **Warning**: This software is under development.
 Use at your own risk.

-The client has been updated on Dec 9th in a non-backwards compatible manner.
+The client has been updated on Mar 12th in a non-backwards compatible manner.
 Please review the changes or use a new clone.

 ## Installation